-One hundred forty-four hours of supervised teacher aide work experience in a local school; plus 16 hours of seminar pre-equivalent work coordinated with students in other internship settings.
-The problems, skills, etc., of teacher gides are explored.
+Prerequisite: 9 credit hours in child development courses One hundred forty-four hours of supervised teacher aide work experience in a local school; plus 16 hours of seminar pre-equivalent work coordinated with students in other internship settings.
+The problems, skills, etc., of teacher aides are explored.
 One class hour and nine work experience hours per week.
+Proof of a negative TB test and negative fingerprinting test must be submitted on the first day of class.